martinschilliger/Enei/README.md

 | `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY` | Proxy configuration, supported natively by Bun | ` ` |

-If you have special SSL-Certs, mount them to the file system on path `/config/cafile.crt` (you can add multiple to the same file) and Bun will read it (as set in `bunfig.tmol`).
-If you prefer you can also set the path via `NODE_EXTRA_CA_CERTS`.
+If you have special SSL-Certs, mount them to the file system on a path like `/config/cafile.crt` (you can add multiple to the same file) and inspect Bun to read it via `NODE_EXTRA_CA_CERTS`.

 ## Running it